 Marcus Garvey Park

-This is a great multifunctional part in the heart of the district, a perfect spot to seat and relax during your walking tour of Harlem.
+This is a great multifunctional part in the heart of the district, a perfect spot to sit and relax during your walking tour of Harlem.

-You can find a couple of playgrounds which are perfect if you are travelling with kids, besides a basketball court and other green area to play all sorts of sports.
+You can find a couple of playgrounds which are perfect if you are travelling with kids, besides a basketball court and another green area to play all sorts of sports.